RainbowFreedomDev/FreedomBot/README.md

 # FreedomBot
 The bot of freedom.
 Helps admins do their job easier.

+If there is any copyright infringement your Minecraft server/GitHub orginization shutdown!

 Copyright (c) FoxIshDaBest 2016

 Permission is hereby granted, free of charge, to any person obtaining a copy